Creating and manipulating attributes for spatial data

 st_area(maryland$geometry)

-But, remember, dplyr::mutate() is designed to work with vectorized functions so you can do us a measurement function inside mutate():
+But, remember, dplyr::mutate() is designed to work with vectorized functions so you can use a measurement function inside mutate():

 maryland |>